Brookings animal cruelty arrest

 Officers executed a search warrant Friday at the home located in the 900 block of Tumbleweed Drive after neighbors complained of foul smells coming from the property.

-Police haven’t identified the suspect but say she’s charged with three counts of animal cruelty and is being held in the Brookings County Jail on $1-thousand cash bond.
+Police haven’t identified the suspect but say she’s charged with three counts of animal cruelty and is being held in the Brookings County Jail on $1,000 cash bond.

 The dogs have been removed from the home and are under the care of area shelters.